 Just like humans, gorillas are called infants before the age of 4 and juveniles at 4-6 years before they become adults.

 17. Baby Naming

-In Rwanda, baby gorillas born within a year are given names in a famous ceremony locally know “Kwita Izina,” which means giving a name.
-The ceremony is held in September each year in Volcanoes national park and usually attended by several international guests including celebrities and politicians.
+In Rwanda, baby gorillas born within a year are given names in a famous ceremony locally known as “Kwita Izina,” which means giving a name.
+The ceremony is held in September each year in Volcanoes national park and is usually attended by several international guests including celebrities and politicians.

 18. Emotional Apes